NAKBK/context-EventEase/shared/API.md

 **Errors:**

-401/403/422 invalid dates/claim/outside supported city, 500 envelope
+401/403/422 invalid dates/claim/outside supported city/out-of-range coordinate, 500 envelope

 **Implementation:**

-BE sets owner and status from timestamps; never trust a body-supplied organizer ID. `source` must be `organizer` for this endpoint; BE may set checked time itself.
+BE sets owner and status from timestamps; never trust a body-supplied organizer ID. `source` must be `organizer` for this endpoint; BE may set checked time itself. `venue.lat`/`venue.lng` are optional (BE-008); when present, validate `lat` in [-90,90] and `lng` in [-180,180], else 422.

 Example: `POST /api/events` with body above → 201 body shaped exactly as BE-API-005.